hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] a new scrollytelling can be created with a button
 - [ ] resizing the interactive resizes the interactive (by a fixed aspect ratio)
 - [ ] after resizing to have a bigger interactive the sun is bigger and still moves to about half of the interactive width
+- [ ] a interactive can be grabbed out of the editor and placed in the world with both the editor and ineractive still working

 ### Sequence View